 3) Low Cost of Living Compared to National Standards

-In tough economic times, companies that do business on a national level will save money by relocating to low cost, business friendly areas of the United States (and abroad).
+In tough economic times, companies that do business on a national level will save money by relocating to low-cost, business-friendly areas of the United States (and abroad).
 For example, many Americans are relocating to Texas because the cost of living is low, the quality of life is high, and that is where the jobs are headed.
-Workers and employers are leaving California, New England, and other high cost areas in the US and relocating to where it is more affordable.
+Workers and employers are leaving California, New England, and other high-cost areas in the US and relocating to where it is more affordable.

-Housing in many parts of Los Angeles costs about twelve times the annual wage of its occupants while in Dallas housing is only about three times its occupants annual wage.
+Housing in many parts of Los Angeles costs about twelve times the annual wage of its occupants while in Dallas housing is only about three times its occupant's annual wage.
 Americans are tired of being house poor and they long for a return of the day when a single income was enough to be middle class.
-Today’s families are making housing choices primarily on proximity to their job and secondly on the overall affordability of the area.
+Today’s families are making housing choices primarily on proximity to their jobs and secondly on the overall affordability of the area.

 Dallas Affordability Ratio